-- 4 Click the Show More Options button in the Model Builder toolbar. - 5 In the Show More Options dialog box, in the tree, select the check box for the node Physics>Equation-Based Contributions. - 6 Click OK to enable a global equations and other advanced modeling features to the Shell and Membrane interfaces.
+- 4 Click the 🐱 Show More Options button in the Model Builder toolbar. - 5 In the Show More Options dialog, in the tree, select the checkbox for the node Physics > Equation-Based Contributions. - 6 Click OK to enable a global equations and other advanced modeling tools.